Awareness Week case study

-As part of the 2018 Hospice UK Conference, there is an award for Innovation in Dying Matters.
+As part of the 2018 Hospice UK Conference, we presented the Innovation in Dying Matters award.
 We had over 20 entries, all of them very creative, and it was hard to choose a winner.

 Listed below are a selection of the entries, in no particular order.
-If you're looking for ideas for Dying Matters Awareness Week 2019, have a look at these and get your inspiration up and running.
+If you're looking for ideas for any Dying Matters event, have a look at these and get your inspiration up and running.

 The Art of Stimulating Conversation Project – which began in January of this year – aimed to generate discussions among members of the public about illness, death and dying using the arts to break down barriers in a sensitive way.
 The project, led by East Lancashire Hospice, involved high schools, sixth form colleges and the university centre in Blackburn.

 St Benedict’s Hospice & Centre for Specialist Palliative Care has been strongly committed to the Dying Matters campaign since 2009 and each year has grown its ideas to promote the national awareness-raising week and reach out to more people.
 In 2018 the hospice decided to make much greater use of digital and explore new, more creative ways to engage the local community in-keeping with the campaign’s theme “what can you do” – focused on their local community.

 During Dying Matters Awareness week in May this year, Bolton Hospice hosted a free course aimed at staff in local schools and nurseries called Supporting Families & Children through Loss, Grief & Bereavement.